Suga Success: ‘Glamour’ Magazine Names Megan Thee Stallion One Of Their ‘Women Of The Year’

 The artist’s success and fearlessness have manifested into other areas of her career including her recent partnership with Popeyes, where the 26-year-old will become the first artist to own a number of the chicken franchise’s locations in addition to selling her very own “Hottie” sauce line.

 Meg, who’s graduating from Texas Southern University with a bachelor’s degree in health administration, also spoke on her dream of opening assisted living facilities to provide job opportunities for health care workers, something she grew passionate about after watching her mother and grandmother care for her great-great-grandmother during her final days.
-Meg sent a message to all the HBCU striving for success in the health business world.
+Meg sent a message to all the HBCU students striving for success in the health business world.

 “Come and get your experience over here,” she said adding, “Generations taking care of generations, making people feel like they are still at home, still with their families.”